Ensono/stacks-dotnet/docs/architecture/data_storage_comsosdb_netcore.md

 ### CosmosDB Package

-The CosmosDB implementation of the document storage is called CosmosDbDocumentStorage and is available in the package Ensono.Stacks.Data.Documents.CosmosDB.
+The CosmosDB implementation of the document storage is called *CosmosDbDocumentStorage* and is available in the Infrastructure project of the CQRS template.

 The package makes use of the CosmosDB SDK v3, that contains a few improvements compared to previous version, the most notorious one is the simplicity in the interfaces available, for more details, please check the announcements [here](https://azure.microsoft.com/en-gb/blog/azure-cosmos-dotnet-sdk-version-3-0-now-in-public-preview/).